BorhnN/forty-jekyll-theme/What we do 1.md

                         </div>
                         <div class="blog-content">
                             <h3>
-                                <a href="#">Plagiarism Checking by PlagScan and Grammarly</a>
+                                <a href="#">Plagiarism Checking andReferencing with Software</a>
                             </h3>
                             <div class="text">
                                 Plagiarism checker is a checking process of duplicate content within a work or documents.
 It is an assessment tool to check the similarities your content with others.
 Preparing your paper is a big deal.
 Using the help of some software will make you more organized and efficient.
 Also your paper will be in a better form for publication.
-Check Your Paper for Grammar and Unintentional Plagiarism.
 Welcome to your go-to review service for writing and citing with confidence!
                             </div>
                             <a href="#" class="main-button">Read More</a>
                         </div>